pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 Same with semi join.

 #### `Aggregate`
-Just read the NDV information from the `statsInfo` to dicide the row count after aggregate.
-If there's index can fully match the group-by items.
-We just use its NDV.
-Otherwise we multiply the ndv of each column(or index that can match part of the group-by item).
+Just read the NDV information from the `statsInfo` to decide the row count after aggregate.
+If there's index can fully match the group-by items, we will just use its NDV.
+Otherwise we will multiply the ndv of each column(or index that can match part of the group-by item).

-If some of the group-by items are also in the select field.
-We will create new histograms modify the `totalCnt` of each bucket(set it the same with `NDV`).
+If some of the group-by items are also in the select field, we will create new histograms by modifying the `totalCnt` of each bucket(set it the same with `NDV`).

 #### `Sort`
-We can just copy children's `statsInfo` without doing any change.
-Since the data distribution is not changed.
+We can just copy children's `statsInfo` without doing any change, since the data distribution is not changed.

 #### `Limit`
-Currently we won't maintain hitogram information for it.
+Currently we won't maintain histogram information for it.
 But it can be considered in the future.

 #### `DataSource`
 Our `DataSource` is actually `source of data` + `select`.
 So if it’s a non-partitioned table, we just maintain the map and do what `Select` does.
 If it’s a partitioned table, we now only store the statistics of each partition.
 So we need to merge them into one histogram so the upper plan can use it.
 We need a cache or something else to ensure that we won’t merge them each time we need it.